'We can work it out' says closure-threatened home of The Beatles

-LIVERPOOL, England, Aug 21 (Reuters) - “It’s hot, it’s sweaty, it’s packed - that’s its reputation from back in the day with The Beatles, and it’s still a proper rock and roll venue,” said Jon Keats, Director of the Liverpool cellar bar where Britain’s best-known musical export found fame.
+LIVERPOOL, England (Reuters) - “It’s hot, it’s sweaty, it’s packed - that’s its reputation from back in the day with The Beatles, and it’s still a proper rock and roll venue,” said Jon Keats, Director of the Liverpool cellar bar where Britain’s best-known musical export found fame.

 That bittersweet sentence explains both why visitors from around the world flocked to the Cavern Club to pay homage to the 1960s musical phenomenon, and why now the airborne, highly contagious coronavirus pandemic threatens its future.